Line Sag Calculator

 Where:

-- T₀ = Initial horizontal tension (in N)
+• T₀ = Initial horizontal tension (N)

-- E = Elastic modulus of the material (in Pa)
+• E = Elastic modulus (Pa)

-- A = Cross-sectional area of the line (in m²)
+• A = Cross-sectional area (m²)

 4. Total Elongation

-Total elongation is the sum of thermal elongation and elastic elongation:
+Total elongation combines thermal and elastic effects:

 Total Elongation = Thermal Elongation + Elastic Elongation

-5. Effective Length
+5. Effective Length of the Line

-The effective length of the line is adjusted for elongation:
+The effective length after elongation:

 Effective Length = L + Total Elongation